ganbarodigital/go_scriptish/README.md

 ### ListFiles()

-`ListFiles()` writes a list of matching files to the pipeline's stdout, one line per filename found.// TrimSuffix removes the given suffix from each line of the pipeline.
+`ListFiles()` writes a list of matching files to the pipeline's `Stdout`, one line per filename found.// TrimSuffix removes the given suffix from each line of the pipeline.
 //
 // Use it to emulate `basename(1)`'s `[suffix]` parameter.